-Johnson: We are listening very actively to our users on this one.
+Jonathan: We are listening very actively to our users on this one.
 Several types of requests come up again and again, but we also hear that that our users really like that SlideShare makes presentations a truly web-friendly experience.
 So, we are keeping that in mind as we decide what to add to make the conversion more faithful.

 Geetesh: Can you share some trivia about SlideShare, or something funny that you would like to share with Indezine readers.

-Johnson: One of our most loyal users has started redesigning the front pages of other people's presentations!
+Jonathan: One of our most loyal users has started redesigning the front pages of other people's presentations!
 He feels like the first page of a presentation has a big effect on whether people open it (which is very true, incidentally: the title and the first slide make or break a slideshare presentation).
 So if he finds a presentation he likes, he designs an alternative first slide for it, and uploads it as a separate presentation.
 So already we are seeing a phenomenon very similar to that supported by the "video comments" feature on sites like YouTube.